-Rebecca specialises in criminal and regulatory proceedings.
+Rebecca specialises in criminal and regulatory proceedings, both as a prosecutor and defence counsel.
 She has a busy Crown Court practice across the North Eastern Circuit dealing with a wide range of serious criminal offences.

 Rebecca is a proud Teessider, having been schooled locally before studying law at Durham University where she obtained a first class law degree.

 Rebecca understands the importance to solicitors of client care, and the need for reliable and well-prepared counsel.
 She believes that thorough case preparation, including written advices and intelligently drafted legal applications, are just as important as the presentation of the case once it gets to court.